Plan the Perfect New York City Christmas Itinerary

 Located just below the tree is the Rockefeller Center Ice Rink.
 This is one of the smallest outdoor ice rinks, but how can you beat skating under the iconic Rockefeller Center tree?

-Trip Tip: Make your ice skating rink reservation for the best times in advance.
+Trip Tip: Book your ice skating rink reservation in advance for the best times.

 Rockefeller Center Chalets